mik3ds/Personal_Site/README.md

 This is the code to my portfolio website mikeclark.xyz

-I've all public so have a browse, enjoy, and thanks for viewing
+I've made it all public so have a browse, enjoy, and thanks for viewing